Queuing Theory: basic examples

-Mass service theory includes tools for analysing the performance of complex systems that deal with repeatedly occurring stochastic events and allow the evaluation of system characteristics such as the presence of queues, average waiting time before service starts or average equipment downtime.
+Queuing theory includes tools for analyzing complex systems that work with stochastic events that occur repeatedly and allow you to evaluate system characteristics such as queues, average waiting time before starting maintenance, or average equipment downtime.

-The common components of any mass service system are the presence of an inbound flow of requests, a given system structure (number and capacity of storage units, queues and other service devices), time to service requests and service discipline (the algorithm for distributing requests to handlers, selecting requests from the queue and forming queues).
+The common components of any queuing system are the presence of an incoming flow of requests, a given system structure (number and capacity of storage devices, queues and other service devices), time for servicing requests and service discipline (algorithm for distributing requests between handlers, selecting requests from the queue and forming queues).

-library allows you to program systems based on discrete event logic.
-In such systems, the time between events can be expressed in relative values, and simulation is based on events rather than on an explicitly defined continuous vector of time, as in the simulation of graphical models created from blocks.
+Library EventSimulation allows you to program systems based on discrete event logic.
+In such systems, the time between events can be expressed in relative terms, and the simulation is based on events, rather than on an explicitly defined continuous time vector, as in the simulation of graphical models created from blocks.

-First, let's install this library in our system (this step is performed once, comment out the following line when running it again).
+To begin with, we will install this library in our system (this step is performed once, comment out the following line when restarting).

 Pkg.add( "EventSimulation" )

-Let's consider the simplest situation - when five clients "came" to our system with an interval of 1 unit of time between them, and servicing each of them took 1.5 units of time.
+Let's consider the simplest situation - when five clients "came" to our system with an interval of 1 * unit of time* between them, and the maintenance of each of them took 1.5 * units of time*.

 using EventSimulation